aiidateam/aiida-tutorials/docs/pages/2019_Xiamen/sections/first_taste.rst

     verdi data structure import ase 9008565.cif

 Each piece of data in AiiDA gets a PK number (and a UUID, more about this later).
-The PK allows you to easily reuse a piece of data anywhere in AiiDA.
+The PK allows you to easily reuse data anywhere in AiiDA.
 Remember the PK of the structure, which we will now use to run our first calculation.

 .. note::